Hauntology (music)

-Hauntology is a music genre or a loosely defined stylistic feature that evokes cultural memory and aesthetics of the past.
+Hauntology is a music genre, movement or a loosely defined stylistic feature that evokes cultural memory and aesthetics of the past.
 It developed in the 2000s primarily among British electronic musicians, and typically draws on British cultural sources from the 1930s to the 1960s, including library music, film and TV soundtracks, psychedelia, and public information films; often through the use of sampling.

 The term was derived from philosopher Jacques Derrida's concept of the same name.
 In the mid-2000s, it was adapted by theorists Simon Reynolds and Mark Fisher.
-Hauntology is associated with the UK record labels Ghost Box and Trunk Records, in addition to artists such as the Caretaker, Burial, and Philip Jeck.
-Music genres hypnagogic pop and chillwave descended from hauntology.
+Hauntology is associated with the UK record labels Ghost Box and Trunk Records, in addition to artists such as The Caretaker, Burial, and Philip Jeck.

 Etymology

 The term hauntology was introduced by French philosopher Jacques Derrida in his 1993 book Specters of Marx as a term for the post-Marxist understanding of what is perceived as the tendency of Karl Marx's ideas to "haunt Western society from beyond the grave".
 The word functions in Derrida's native French as a deliberate near-homophone to "ontology", the philosophical study of being (cf. "hantologie", /fr/ and "ontologie", /fr/).